seanmorris/libtuple-schema/README.md

 #### Schema.xTuple(...values)

 Exclusively map values to a Tuple.
-Will drop any keys not present in the schema.
+Will drop any keys (indexes) not present in the schema.

 ```javascript
 import { Schema as s } from 'libtuple-schema';